Bondster Referral Code 2026: 1% Cashback (First 90 Days)

 In March 2026, Bondster appointed Martin Stibor as new CEO to resolve the accumulated originator problems and restore investor confidence, while running a 1% promotional cashback to attract new capital — a double-edged signal.
 Deposits are by SEPA transfer (1-2 business days); withdrawals go to your registered bank account, though freezes have been reported on some defaulting originators.

 Our verdict: in 2026, Bondster is a platform to approach with great caution.
-Strengths: advertised returns up to 10%, active 1% cashback, geographic diversification, new management.
+Strengths: advertised returns up to 12% (10% average), active 1% cashback, geographic diversification, new management.
 Weaknesses: funds locked at some defaulting originators, buyback guarantees not always honoured, distant Czech regulation, no local licensing in most markets.
 Our recommendation: if you want P2P lending, Bondora remains a better option with a stable 6% return and a 15-year track record.
 Bondster only suits experienced P2P investors with limited exposure.

 Frequently asked questions